zamanehmcp/containers-workshop/Labs/Module 4 - Lab 1 Create an Azure Kubernetes Cluster.md

 # Module 4 - Lab 1: Create an Azure Kubernetes Service Cluster

-In this lab, you will use the Azure CLI (command line interface) create an AKS cluster that uses several nodes to provide the scale needed to support the application using Azure Kubernetes Service (AKS).
+In this lab, you will use the Azure CLI (command line interface) create an Azure Kubernetes Service (AKS) cluster that uses several nodes to provide the scale needed to support the application.
 The cluster architecture will consist of a single control plane and multiple nodes to enable management of workload resources.
-You will also create an Azure Container Registry (ACR), which will be used to store container images, and attach it to the AKS cluster to enable app deployments.
+You will also create an Azure Container Registry (ACR), which will be used to store container images of the sample app, and attach it to the AKS cluster to enable app deployments.

 AKS supports both Linux and Windows node pools via the Portal or Azure CLI.
 In this lab you will create the cluster to support Linux.

 The lab instructions below use Powershell.
-You can also use CMD or bash, but you may need to adjust the commands to be compliant with those shells.
+You can also use CMD or Bash, but you may need to adjust the commands to be compliant with those shells.

 ## Create the AKS Cluster and Container Registry

-### Create variables for the configuration values you reuse throughout the exercises.
+### Initialize your shell environment

 Create the environment variables you will use throughout this lab.
-Update the LOCATION variable with the region closest to you.
-For example: "East US" or "eastus".
+Update each variable with the values appropriate to your environment.

 Powershell